rseanhall/sdk-api/sdk-api-src/content/processenv/nf-processenv-freeenvironmentstringsw.md

 If the function succeeds, the return value is nonzero.

-If the function fails, the return value is zero To get extended error information, call [GetLastError](../errhandlingapi/nf-errhandlingapi-getlasterror.md).
+If the function fails, the return value is zero.
+To get extended error information, call [GetLastError](../errhandlingapi/nf-errhandlingapi-getlasterror.md).

 ## -remarks